rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 </Switch>
 ```

-The one final configuration HashRouter needs is to have the homepage specified in `package.json`:
+The final configuration step for HashRouter is to specify the homepage in `package.json`:

 ```js
 "homepage": "./",